NetDenizen/booru-wizard/README.md

 # Booru Wizard

+BOORU-WIZARD WILL LIKELY SEE NO FURTHER DEVELOPMENT IN THE FORSEEABLE FUTURE.
+The project it was initially made for never really took off, so I don't see any reason to continue work on it.
+So, I will leave it in an archived state for reference.
+The 2.0 version in the development branch should be pretty stable.
+I just never got around to finalizing the version.

 This piece of software is meant to generate a wizard with which the user may choose metadata for various images.
 The metadata will be that associated with the various \*booru style sites; Danbooru, Gelbooru, etc.

 So far, this entails: